kondasweth/manasa/README.md

 A webcam is a digital camera that captures video and audio data and transmits it in real-time over the internet.
 It is commonly used for video conferencing, live streaming, online meetings, and recording videos.

 5.Example
-import cv2 as cv
+import cv2

+# Create an object to read
+# from camera
+video = cv2.VideoCapture(0)

+# We need to check if camera
+# is opened previously or not
+if (video.isOpened() == False):
+    print("Error reading video file")

+# We need to set resolutions.
+# so, convert them from float to integer.
+frame_width = int(video.get(3))
-cam = cv.VideoCapture(0)
+frame_height = int(video.get(4))

+size = (frame_width, frame_height)

+# Below VideoWriter object will create
+# a frame of above defined The output
+# is stored in 'filename.avi' file.
-cc = cv.VideoWriter_fourcc(*'XVID')
+result = cv2.VideoWriter('camera.avi',
-file = cv.VideoWriter('output.avi', cc, 15.0, (640, 480))
-if not cam.isOpened():
-   print("error opening camera")
-   exit()
-while True:
-   # Capture frame-by-frame
+                         cv2.VideoWriter_fourcc(*'MJPG'),
+                         10, size)

+while(True):
-   ret, frame = cam.read()
+    ret, frame = video.read()

-   # if frame is read correctly ret is True
+    if ret == True:

-   if not ret:
-      print("error in retrieving frame")
+        # Write the frame into the
+        # file 'filename.avi'
+        result.write(frame)
+        cv2.imshow('Frame', frame)

+        # Press S on keyboard
+        # to stop the process
+        if cv2.waitKey(1) & 0xFF == ord('s'):
             break
-   img = cv.cvtColor(frame, cv.COLOR_BGR2RGB)
-   cv.imshow('frame', img)
-   file.write(img)

-   if cv.waitKey(1) == ord('q'):
+    # Break the loop
+    else:
         break

-cam.release()
-file.release()
-cv.destroyAllWindows()
+# When everything done, release
+# the video capture and video
+# write objects
+video.release()
+result.release()

+# Closes all the frames
+cv2.destroyAllWindows()

+print("The video was successfully saved")

 6.Explaination
-Opening the Webca
-cam = cv.VideoCapture(0)
-This line initializes a capture object to access the webcam.
+Importing Libraries: The code begins by importing the OpenCV library with the alias `cv2`.

-`0` represents the index of the webcam (usually the default webcam).
+Opening the Camera: It creates a video capture object video using `cv2`.`VideoCapture(0)`, which opens the default camera (usually the webcam).

-Creating a VideoWriter Object
-cc = cv.VideoWriter_fourcc(*'XVID')
-file = cv.VideoWriter('output.avi', cc, 15.0, (640, 480))
-This part initializes a VideoWriter object to write the captured frames to a video file.
-VideoWriter_fourcc() specifies the codec for writing the video (in this case, XVID).
-'output.avi' is the name of the output video file.
- 15.0 is the frames per second (FPS) of the output video.
- (640, 480) is the resolution of the video (width, height).
-Checking Camera Availability
-if not cam.isOpened():
-   print("error opening camera")
-   exit()
- while True:
-   ret, frame = cam.read()
-   if not ret:
-      print("error in retrieving frame")
-      break
-This checks if the webcam is successfully opened.
-If not, it prints an error message and exits the program.
+Checking Camera Status: It checks if the camera is opened successfully using `video.isOpened()`.
+If the camera fails to open, it prints an error message.
-Converting Color Format
-img = cv.cvtColor(frame, cv.COLOR_BGR2RGB)
-This line converts the color format of the captured frame from BGR to RGB.
-Displaying Frames
-cv.imshow('frame', img)
-This line displays the captured frame using OpenCV's `imshow()` function.
-Writing Frames to Video File
-file.write(img)
-This writes the converted frame to the output video file using the VideoWriter object.
-Exiting the Program
-if cv.waitKey(1) == ord('q'):
-   break
-This checks for the 'q' keypress.
-If 'q' is pressed, it breaks out of the loop.
-Releasing Resources
-cam.release()
-file.release()
-cv.destroyAllWindows()
-Finally, this releases the resources (webcam and video file) and closes all OpenCV windows.
+Creating VideoWriter Object: It creates a VideoWriter object named result to save the video to a file named "camera.avi".
+It specifies the codec (MJPG), frames per second (fps), and size of the video frames.
+Capturing and Saving Video: Inside a `while loop`, it continuously captures frames from the camera using `video.read()`.
+If a frame is read successfully `(ret == True)`, it writes the frame to the video file using `result.write(frame)` and displays it using `cv2.imshow()`.
+Pressing 'S' on the keyboard stops the process (`cv2.waitKey(1) & 0xFF == ord('s'))`.
+Releasing Resources: After exiting the loop, it releases the video capture and video write objects using `video.release()` and `result.release()` respectively.
+Closing Windows: It closes all the OpenCV windows using `cv2.destroyAllWindows()`.
+Print Success Message: Finally, it prints a success message indicating that the video was saved successfully.

 7.output
 https://github.com/kondasweth/manasa/assets/169050846/6b871eb9-12a4-4e3a-b35f-9d330e61d448

 ## Bounding boxes
 1.Title:Draw bounding boxes for images.